uwblueprint/bootcamp-pern-graphql/README.md

 Now, type the mutation out in the left panel of the GraphQL Playground (don't use copy & paste).
 You'll notice there's syntax highlighting and auto-completion!
 Press the run button to run the mutation.

 Next, let's try running a GraphQL query.
-Open "DOCS" again and click on `restaurant(...): Restaurant`.
+Open "DOCS" again and click on `RootQuery` and then `restaurant(...): Restaurant`.
 What do you need to do in order to retrieve the restaurant you just created?

 ## Your Tasks